 - Make a stack of grape leaves in your palm until it gets large, then fold them firmly into a roll or packet and stuff them into a quart jar.

-- Repeat this process, stuffing the jar full until you nearly reach the top.
+- Repeat this process, stuffing the jar full until the jar is ¾ full.
 Put a clean stone on top to hold the leaves in place, then cover completely with water.

 Make the brine